 IP Network

-The originating network is responsible for signaling the Identity header containing the pertinent claims and attestations about the calling number, per draft-ietf-stir-rfc4474bis and ATIS-1000074.
+The originating network is responsible for signaling the Identity header containing the pertinent claims and attestations about the calling number, per IETF RFC 8224 and ATIS-1000074.

 The terminating network is responsible for verifying the received claims.
 Results of the verification are inserted in the "verstat" tel URI parameter (defined in 3GPP TS 24.229) to provide the UE with the calling identity number verification status in an initial INVITE request.